-• The repmgr system exists mainly as a source repository, making the documentation somewhat sparse.
-However, it does provide a very lengthy installation and usage overview at this URL:
+The repmgr system exists mainly as a source repository.
+Though, like Barman, it is maintained by 2ndQuadrant, its documentation is much more sparse.
+However, it does provide a very lengthy installation and usage overview at https://github. com/2ndQuadrant/repmgr.

-https://github.com/2ndQuadrant/repmgr